 - Continued lumpiness under your wound.
 It is normal for your wound to feel lumpy and it usually settles within 4 to 6 weeks. - Continued pain.
-You may not get relief from the pain.
+You may not get relief from the pain. - Dissatisfaction with breast appearance over time.

-- Disfigurement of your breast.
 This will depend on how much tissue your surgeon needs to remove and the size of your breast.
 Infection and bleeding can also affect the appearance of your breast. - Change of nipple sensation.
 This is rare.
 It usually settles but the change may be permanent.